SoglaHash/mod-progression-system-naxx25-60/src/Bracket_60_4_2/README_naxx40.md

 (361229, 361246, 6.33888, 349.3644533277902, 515, 0, 0),

 potential upstream/acore fixes:
 -[ ] Bombard Slime spell position is not random.
 Pos is pulled form spell_location template.
-Not present in VMangos/TC/CMangos from what I see
+Not present in acore, in VMangos/TC/CMangos from what I see
 -[ ] Thaddius is stuck in position and does not move -[ ] Lightning Totem does not aggro properly?
 -[ ] Razuvious' Death Knight Understudy should switch between AttackReady (333) and Attack (36), out of combat RP missing